• Things to do

 sualkuchi

-Image Credit: Jugal Bharali for wikimedia commons
+Image Credit: Jugal Bharali for Wikimedia commons

 There is no better place to learn about the culture and traditions of Assam than Sualkuchi.
 Known as the weaver’s village, Sualkuchi produces the best kind of silk in the state.
 For the same reason, it is called Manchester of East. you will be delighted to see the village houses made of bamboo and mud.
 Its ethnicity and rustic charm are what makes it famous places in Assam and popular among travellers who love to go offbeat.